rhomobile/rhomobile-docs/eb/en/edge/api/webview.md

 ####Type
 <span class='text-info'>BOOLEAN</span> <span class='label'>Read Only</span>
 ####Description

-<p>Enable / disable web plug-ins.
-Use &lsquo;enable_web_plugins&rsquo; parameter in Config.xml to configure this value.
+Enable / disable web plug-ins.
+Use 'enable_web_plugins' parameter in Config.xml to configure this value.
 This option only has effect on Android versions before 4.0 (ICS).
-It mainly affects if Flash content is displayed.</p>
+It mainly affects if Flash content is displayed.
 ####Params
 <p><strong>Default:</strong> true</p>
 ####Access